Heal the Healers Now

 Affected by the Pandemic

-The Canadian Women’s Wellness Initiative is partnering with the David Lynch Foundation in the US to introduce “Heal the Healers Now,” a new initiative to bring the stress-reducing Transcendental Meditation® technique to nurses and personal care workers whose jobs have been impacted by the coronavirus pandemic.
+The Canadian Women for Wellness Initiative is partnering with the David Lynch Foundation in the US to introduce “Heal the Healers Now,” a new initiative to bring the stress-reducing Transcendental Meditation® technique to nurses and personal care workers whose jobs have been impacted by the coronavirus pandemic.

 Even before the pandemic, the Canadian Nurses Association acknowledged that nurse fatigue and burnout were high, primarily due to the heavy workloads and ever-increasing cognitive, psychosocial and physical work demands.